huggingface/blog/gptq-integration.md

 Quantization methods usually belong into one of two categories:

-1. Post-Training Quantization (PTQ): We quantize a pre-trained model using low resources, such as a few samples and a few hours of computation.
+1. Post-Training Quantization (PTQ): We quantize a pre-trained model using moderate resources, such as a calibration dataset and a few hours of computation.
 2. Quantization-Aware Training (QAT): Quantization is performed before training or further fine-tuning.

-The GPTQ falls into the PTQ category and this is particularly interesting for massive models, for which full model training or even fine-tuning can be very expensive.
+GPTQ falls into the PTQ category and this is particularly interesting for massive models, for which full model training or even fine-tuning can be very expensive.

 Specifically, GPTQ adopts a mixed int4/fp16 quantization scheme where weights are quantized as int4 while activations remain in float16.
 During inference, weights are dequantized on the fly and the actual compute is performed in float16.

 The benefits of this scheme are twofold:

-- Memory savings close to x4 for int4 quantization, as the dequantization happens iteratively close to the compute unit in a fused kernel, and not in the GPU global memory.
+- Memory savings close to x4 for int4 quantization, as the dequantization happens close to the compute unit in a fused kernel, and not in the GPU global memory.
 - Potential speedups thanks to the time saved on data communication due to the lower bitwidth used for weights.

 The GPTQ paper tackles the layer-wise compression problem: